-Keeping receipts of all the valuables you take traveling is a really good idea – the insurance company will want to see that you actually bought the items in the first place before they pay out.
+Keeping receipts of all the valuables you take traveling is a really good idea – the insurance company will want to see that you actually bought the items in the first place before they payout.

 You need to be patient when it comes to actually getting paid as even the best insurance companies sometimes drag their feet.
 If the first offer that the travel insurance company makes you is ridiculously low then dispute it – the second offer is usually a lot better.

 Point being, the more documentation you have regarding the items you are traveling with, the better.
-It’s not a bad idea to have a dated picture of all of your stuff before setting off on a trip.
+It’s not a bad idea to have a date-marked picture of all of your stuff before setting off on a trip.

 If you do have expensive electronics, register the items with the company.
 That way, you can easily look up the exact model you had before you broke/lost it.
 If registering the equipment isn’t an option, write down the serial numbers or barcodes and stash that information somewhere safe.
 Jotting down the serial numbers of your phone, laptop, and camera might seem tedious and a bit overkill, but you should only have to do it once.
 If the time comes when you actually need that information on hand, you’ll sure be happy to have it.

 Declaring Pre-Existing Conditions

 First off, read all of the fine print of any travel insurance policy you buy.
 Almost all insurance companies will not issue payment for medical treatment you receive as a result of a pre-existing condition.
-If you have a pre-existing medical condition, then you should seek out travel insurance that will cover you with full knowledge of that condition.
+If you have a pre-existing medical condition, then you should seek out recommended travel insurance that will cover you with full knowledge of that condition.

-If you make a claim with a travel insurance company and they uncover your medical history (which they inevitably will), they will almost declare your insurance void and you will be stuck with the bill.
+If you make a claim with a travel insurance company and they uncover your medical history (which they inevitably will), they will most-likely declare your insurance void and you will be stuck with the bill.

-Insurance companies will do anything to avoid paying you.
+Insurance companies will usually do anything to avoid paying you.
 Having a secret pre-existing medical condition that you fail to report is a sure way to get your policy nullified.
 Be honest.
 Read the fine print.
 Do your homework on what is covered and what is not (especially with regard to pre-existing conditions).